sevren/GoGetTest/README.md

 ## Curl Testing script

-The following is a testing script written in bash to quickly demonstrate the functionality of the different endpoints
+The following is a testing script written in bash to quickly demonstrate the functionality of the different endpoints in challenge 1